Jubatian/rrpge-spec/specs/kcall.rst

-If bit 4 is set, it indicates that the device maps to the same physical device as an another, and that another device is a more accurate representation (for example a device type of digital gamepad may map to a keyboard).
+If bit 4 is set, it indicates that the device maps to the same physical device as an another, and that another device is a more accurate representation (for example a device type of text input may map to a keyboard).

 Before first calling this function, the given device ID behaves like there is no device behind (all functions returning according to N/S).
 By calling, the application notifies the kernel (and by it, the host) that it might want to use the device, so the device (if any) may come live.
-The kernel the same time updates the application state (0xEC0 - 0xECF in ROPD, see "ropddump.rst") according to the return.
+The kernel the same time updates the application state (0x070 - 0x07F, see "state.rst") according to the return.

 For more on the behavior and handling of input devices, see "inputdev.rst".